 stop 8 – Holy Family Chapel

-The Holy Family Chapel was started to serve the people in the Brightside and Ingleside area.
+The Holy Family Parish was started to serve the people in the Brightside and Ingleside area.
 Brightside extends into West Springfield so many people from West Springfield attend Sunday mass at the Holy Family Chapel.
 The chapel had 4 pastors during its existence.
 They are listed in the grid below.
 The Holy Family Parish was started in 1892 but did not have its own pastor until 1904.
 On January 29 1949 Holy Family Parish became a canonical parish.
 It was not until 1968 that the chapel was finally given official designation as a parish.
 But it did not last long since two years later in 1970 the church status was gone.
 Still since it was an official parish, it needed an official rectory so in 1969 the Edward Whiting home on Northampton Street was moved to Holy Family Road and used as a rectory and as a chapel.

-stop 9 – Holy Family School and Orphanages
+stop 9 – Holy Family School, Orphanages, and Convent

 The orphanages in the Brightside or Ingleside area were made for the children of Holyoke.
-The girls had a orphanage called the Mont Saint Vincent Asylum which was started in 1880.
+The girls had a orphanage called the Mount Saint Vincent Asylum which was started in 1880.
 The boys had an orphanage called the Holy Family Institute (or also known as Brightside) started in 1893.
 It was dedicated October 18 1893.
 From 1880 to 1893, both orphaned boys and girls were at the Mount Saint Vincent Asylum.
 Youngsters under two years of age had the Bethlehem Foundling Home.
 Children in the first two orphanages needed a school to attend and that was the Holy Family School – a Catholic school with the Sisters of Providence as teachers.
 The school was taken down in about the mid-1950s.

 The nuns that worked in Brightside had a convent here called Our Lady of Victory Convent.
 It was the home of the Warren Wilkinson family.
 The nuns took it over in 1893 and it lasted until 1960 when a fire destroyed it.